openshift/enhancements/enhancements/windows-containers/health-management.md

 name of the instance's Node, and the output of the PowerShell script located at `C:\k\scripts\get_net_ip.ps`, as the value of the argument --variable-arg2.
 WICD will be aware of the proper Node object, as it searching for a Node with an internal IP equivalent to the IP of the instance.
+This service is not marked as a bootstrap service, so it will be started by WICD when run with the `controller` command.
-This service has no dependencies, and should be created only after all services with priority 1 have been created.
+It should be created only after all bootstrap services and those with priorites 0 and 1 have been created.

 The `files` key contains the path and checksum of files copied to the instance by WMCO.
 This will be used by WICD to validate that essential files have not been tampered with.